moullos/Mitigate/README.md

 **Machine Interrogation To Identify Gaps & Techniques for Execution**

-MITIG&TE automatically enumerates Windows settings in order to identify MITRE ATT&CK techniques mitigated due to configuration hardening and existing endpoint controls.
-It heavily relies on the amazing work of the MITRE ATT&CK team and the mitigations defined for each of the techniques.
+MITIG&TE automatically enumerates Windows settings in order to identify MITRE ATT&CK™ techniques mitigated due to configuration hardening and existing endpoint controls.
+It heavily relies on the amazing work of the MITRE ATT&CK™ team and the mitigations defined for each of the techniques.

 ## Goals

-Over the past couple of years the MITRE ATT&CK framework has been widely adopted by security teams.
-This tool allows security teams to easily account and track the impact of endpoint configuration hardening and controls have against their threat profile.
+This tool aims to allow security teams to easily account and track the impact of endpoint configuration hardening and controls have against their threat profile.
 Use MITIG&TE to:
  - Identify techniques that are currently mitigated/less likely to be executed successfully.
  - Highlight techniques that can be easily mitigated.
  - Combine with threat intelligence and your existing blue teaming capabilities to get a holistic view of you security posture mapped against ATT&CK